Madak1/2DPASS-MOS/README.md

 ## Installation

-- Download the original [2DPASS](https://github.com/yanx27/2DPASS) then modify it as described below.
+- Download the original [2DPASS](https://github.com/yanx27/2DPASS) then modify it as described in the adaptation section.
-- The dependencies will be the same as for the original 2DPASS.
+- The dependencies will be the same as for the original [2DPASS](https://github.com/yanx27/2DPASS#requirements).
-- The tests were run on the [SemanticKITTI](http://www.semantic-kitti.org/index.html) dataset.
+- The models were run on the [SemanticKITTI](http://www.semantic-kitti.org/index.html) dataset.

 ### Data Preparation